PetrGlad/emmate/README.md

 Off grid MIDI editor with following goals:

 * Not a DAW (would like it to be but do not have enough time for that).
-* Do not care (much) about measures, geared towards real-time recorded events.
-Primarily aimed at real recordings without strict tempo/bars.
+* Do not care (much) about measures.
+Primarily aimed at piano real recordings without strict tempo/bars.
 * A feature absent in _any_ other midi editor I could get my hands on (both commercial and free ones): removing a note can shift the tail of the track left to fill the gap.
 In some editors this is actually doable but cumbersome at best.
 * Playing/editing very long (over several thousands events) files.
   Those files are usually recordings of real performance (e.g. from MIDI keyboard).
 * Comfortable workflow with keyboard as primary input.
 * Allows making fine adjustments of expression.
 * Unlimited undo/redo.
+Never loose session data.
 * Blackbox recording (aways-on MIDI recording).

 I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but that does not seem to